LinkedInLearning/learning-github-actions-5977410/ch4_developing_custom_actions/04_10_deploy_a_custom_action/README.md

   strict_mode: 'false'
 ```

-> ✏️ Replace `YOUR_USERNAME/YOUR_CUSTOM_ACTION_REPO_NAME` with your actual GitHub username and the repository name where the custom action is defined (if not already done).

-### Step 4: Trigger the workflow

-You can trigger the workflow in one of two ways:

-- **Option A: Manual trigger**

-  1. Go to the **Actions** tab in your GitHub repo.
-  2. Select the workflow and click **Run workflow**.

-- **Option B: Push trigger**

-  1. Make a small change to your repo (e.g., add a comment in the README).
-  2. Commit and push the change to the main branch.

 ### Step 5: Verify the action output

+1. Commit the workflow to the repository.
 1. In the Actions tab, select the most recent workflow run.
-2. Expand the **Run test-scout** step in the job log.
+1. Expand the **Run test-scout** step in the job log.
-3. You should see output like:
+1. You should see output like:

    - Number of Python files found
    - Number of test files matching the pattern